jcorporation/myMPD/docs/installation/compiling.md

 - libasan3 - for memcheck builds only
 - Perl - to create translation files
 - jq - to show translation statistics
+- brotli or gzip - to precompress assets
 - Devel packages:
   - pcre2 - for pcre support
   - Optional: